Next Church Service Sunday May 25, 2025

 Prayer for God’s Word

-P: Almighty God, in Your great goodness, look on Your people with mercy.
-Then You will lead and protect us always, our body and soul.
+P: O God, You give all things good.
+Lead us to think only good and right things.
+With Your mercy, make us succeed doing those right things.
 We pray in the name of Jesus Christ, Your Son, our Lord.
 Jesus lives and reigns with the Father and the Holy Spirit, one God, now and forever.

 C: (copy) Amen.